2007 Ivan Hlinka Memorial Tournament

-The 2007 Ivan Hlinka Memorial Tournament was an ice hockey tournament held in Hodonin, Czech Republic and Piešťany, Slovakia between August 14, 2007 and August 18, 2007.
+The 2007 Ivan Hlinka Memorial Tournament was an ice hockey tournament held in Hodonín, Czech Republic and Piešťany, Slovakia between August 14, 2007 and August 18, 2007.
 It was the 2007 installment of the Ivan Hlinka Memorial Tournament.
-Sweden defeated Finland 3-2 in the final to claim the gold medal, while Russia defeated Canada 5-4 to capture the bronze medal.
+Sweden defeated Finland 3–2 in the final to claim the gold medal, while Russia defeated Canada 5–4 to capture the bronze medal.